chocorho/perl-practice/README.md

 "2" >= 3 returns True!
 6. error messages are way clearer in perl.
 7. perl has references.
-8. TODO explore: are lists hashable?
-Can you easily convert from array to set?
+8. TODO explore: Can you easily convert from array to set in perl?
+In python, this requires an extra cast to a tuple in order for it to be immutable.

 # License